DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Introduction

 Besides these differences, in this paper we present an evaluation that is only barely comparable to the one presented in~\cite{Cortellessa2020}.
 Indeed, in the latter, CoTr is evaluated on 60 datasets generated from one system, while, in the former, \toolName is evaluated on 700 datasets generated from two systems including (to the best of our knowledge) the largest and most complex existing open-source microservice system.
 In addition, the datasets used for the evaluation are extremely different both in terms of involved workloads and sizes.
 The datasets used in our previous work involve only $\sim$1k requests, and they are generated from load tests that involve just one user.
-In this paper, instead, we use datasets with sizes ranging from $\sim$2.5k requests to $\sim$90.5k requests, which are generated from non-trivial workloads that involve 20 parallel users.
-Finally, in this paper we compare \toolName against the techniques considered in our previous work\footnote{We excluded here Mean shift algorithm from our evaluation because it has shown extremely poor effectiveness for LDPs detection~\cite{Cortellessa2020}.} including CoTr, plus a recent state-of-the-art technique proposed by Bansal~\etal~\cite{Bansal2019}. \\
+In this paper, instead, we use datasets with sizes ranging from $\sim$2.5k requests to $\sim$90.5k requests, which are generated from non-trivial workloads that involve 20 parallel users in an accelerated scenario.
+Finally, in this paper we compare \toolName against the techniques considered in our previous work\footnote{We excluded here Mean shift algorithm from our evaluation because it has shown extremely poor effectiveness for LDPs detection~\cite{Cortellessa2020}.
+It is worth to notice that, although we exclude Mean Shift as baseline, we still use it as part of \toolName and CoTr to discretize RPC execution times (see \secref{sec:ssc} for details).} including CoTr, plus a recent state-of-the-art technique proposed by Bansal~\etal~\cite{Bansal2019}.
+The comparison with CoTr showed that \toolName is more effective in detecting LDPs, by providing better F1-scores with statistical significance ($p<0.05$) in both case study systems (with large and negligible effect sizes, respectively).
+Also, it is more resilient to overlapping LDPs than our previous approach, \ie closeness of latency distribution related to different patterns does not affect the effectiveness of \toolName.
+Finally, \toolName proved to be more efficient than CoTr on the largest datasets used in our evaluation by 15\% and 17\%. \\